Home » Sunshine Salad: A Vintage Classic

 Menu Suggestions

 Sunshine Salad pairs wonderfully with a variety of dishes.
 For a light and refreshing meal, serve it alongside grilled chicken or fish.
 It also complements picnic favorites like sandwiches, deviled eggs, and cold pasta salads.
-For a touch of elegance, consider serving Sunshine Salad as part of a brunch spread with quiche and fresh fruit.
+For a touch of elegance, consider serving Sunshine Salad as part of a brunch spread with Salmon Cakes, quiche and fresh fruit.
+We would always have Sunshine Salad with family dinners along with hearty eats like a roast, so it’s quite versatile.

 Top-down shot of sunshine salad on a white plate.